adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Carry that girl to the North Tower and lock her up!" cried the Princess.

-Tiktok knocked down seven of the army, when sud- denly the machine paused and remained perfectly motionless.
+Tiktok knocked down seven of the army, when suddenly the machine paused and remained perfectly motionless.
 "My action has run down," he called to Dorothy.
-"Wind

-me up, quick."
+"Wind me up, quick."

 She tried to obey, but the big colonel got upon his feet again.
 He grabbed the girl and she was helpless to escape.
 They led Dorothy to a high tower at the north of the palace and locked her securely within.
 Tiktok was so solid and heavy that the soldiers could not move it.
 So they left him in the center of the drawing-room.